Please ensure Javascript is enabled for purposes of website accessibility

 Community Booths

-Each year, artist-run centres, artist collectives and non-profit galleries join TOAF to showcase selections of their members, raise awareness of their mandates and connect with new audiences.
-Here are the community booths that will be joining us this year.
+Each year, artist-run centres, collectives, and non-profit galleries join TOAF to showcase their members, share their mandates, and connect with new audiences.
+Meet the community booths joining us this year.

 Student Art Innovation Lab (S.A.I.L.)